Jonathan M. Scholey: Research

 In the field of ciliogenesis, his laboratory discovered and characterized heterotrimeric kinesin-2, an anterograde motor which they found to be essential for ciliary assembly on swimming sea urchin embryos.
-They went on to demonstrate that kinesin-2 exists in both heterotrimeric and homodimeric forms in Caenorhabditis elegans sensory neuronal cilia, where the two forms cooperate with the retrograde motor, dynein-2, to drive intraflagellar transport (IFT).
+In parallel research using Chlamydomonas, the Rosenbaum lab discovered intraflagellar transport and found that heterotrimeric kinesin-2 transports protein complexes essential for ciliogenesis (named IFT particles) to the ciliary tips.
+Scholey and colleagues went on to demonstrate that kinesin-2 exists in both heterotrimeric and homodimeric forms in Caenorhabditis elegans sensory neuronal cilia, where the two forms cooperate with the retrograde motor, dynein-2, to drive intraflagellar transport (IFT) which contributes to the delivery of tubulin to the ciliary tips and to the structural and functional diversity of sensory cilia.